First, some background.

 I'm thrilled with our progress.
 Hashrocket has been craving a real Elixir project to maintain, and we almost have it.
 The difference between reading a book about a language and maintaining an open-source project in that language is gigantic.
 More than a few people on our team are excited by that responsibility.

 I love writing Elixir.
 I tried to sum up why I was learning Elixir a while back, and my feelings have continued to evolve.
 Elixir stole some of the great ideas from Ruby, built it on top of a rock-solid foundation in Erlang, and mixed in the fantastic functional programming paradigm.
 As a native Rubyist, programming in a precompiled language has been a joy; the compiler eliminates entire classes of bugs ahead of time.
 And I enjoy doing something novel, being pushed to think outside my comfort zone.

-Look for an announcement soon in the Hashrocket Blog.← Previous Post Next Post →
+Look for an announcement soon in the Hashrocket Blog.← Binary to Decimal Conversion in Ruby :: Work Small →